 When I withdrew consent

 In the early days of my sex life, it took me a long time to understand my body (actually, that’s still a work in progress).
-Having had a pattern thoroughly painful sex at my end, my husband and I had been going for therapy and things were generally on the up.
+Having had a pattern thoroughly painful sex, I had been going for therapy with my husband and things were generally on the up.
 But.
 There was a time, after my husband and I had reached the point of penile-vaginal penetration, when I realised it was not going to be good for my pelvic floor.

 By that point I only had two options: